- Training Programs

 - Pediatric sports medicine

 Focused Research: Faculty members within the department conduct both clinical and basic science research projects.
 Many projects are funded through research grants sponsored by the NIH, OREF, Barnes-Jewish Hospital or private industry.
 As part of the fellowship, the fellow is required to participate in one research project that results in publication during the fellowship.
 As one of the three components of our mission as an academic health care leader, many chances for the fellow to participate in research endeavors.
+To view current research our faculty members are conducting, please visit their individual biography pages with the links above.

 Clinical Experience: Fellows can anticipate 50% of time being spent in the OR and 50% of time spent in clinical activities.
 The practice currently sees over 25,000 outpatient visits per year.
 On average, over 2000 surgical cases are performed annually by the sports medicine service.